SEKOIA-IO/documentation/_shared_content/develop/guides/formats/best_practices/authentications.md

 ### How to parse authentication events

-These following examples describe a set of successfully authentications provided by an application or a Cloud application
+These following examples describe a set of successfully authentications.

 #### AWS Cloudtrail